2021 RTP Application Guidance

-Reimbursements will be made only for those items that were listed on the Project Agreement and subsequent approved amendments.
+Reimbursements will be made only for those items that were listed on the Project Agreement and subsequently approved amendments.
 Normally, requests for reimbursements are processed, and funds are dispersed within 6 to 8 weeks.

 Procurement Procedure Requirements – In order to receive reimbursements, grantees are required to follow and provide documentation of procedures for the purchase and/or rental of materials, the rental of equipment, and contract services associated with any awarded grant.

-Eligible sponsors include state, federal and municipal government agencies or qualified private organizations.
+Eligible sponsors include state, federal, and municipal government agencies or qualified private organizations.
 Private organizations include for-profit or registered nonprofit organizations that operate recreational facilities open to the public.
 The trails program encourages community-based partnerships.

 Nonprofit organizations must meet all of the following requirements to be determined eligible to receive RTP grant funds:

-- Nonprofit organizations which are registered at the time of application with the Secretary of State under South Carolina's Solicitation of Charitable Funds Act are eligible.
+- Nonprofit organizations that are registered at the time of application with the Secretary of State under South Carolina's Solicitation of Charitable Funds Act are eligible.
 Nonprofit organizations need to include a copy of their confirmation letter of registration with their project application.
 For additional information, see South Carolina’s Secretary of State's official website (http://www.scsos.com/) or call 803-734-1790.